ethereum-optimism/optimism/docs/op-stack/src/docs/releases/bedrock/differences.md

 ---

 It's important to note that there are various minor discrepancies between the behavior of Optimism and Ethereum.
-You should be aware of these descrepancies when building apps on top of Optimism or the OP Stack
+You should be aware of these descrepancies when building apps on top of Optimism or the OP Stack codebase.

 ## Opcode Differences